 NHS member re-appointed

-Cabinet Secretary for Health, Wellbeing and Cities Strategy, Nicola Sturgeon, today announced the reappointment of a Member to Shetland NHS Board.
+Cabinet Secretary for Health, Wellbeing and Cities Strategy, Nicola Sturgeon, today announced the reappointment of a Member to NHS Greater Glasgow and Clyde Board.

-Shetland NHS Board is responsible for the strategic planning of health services and the development of measures to improve the health of the community in the Shetland region.
+Greater Glasgow and Clyde NHS Board is responsible for the strategic planning of health services and the development of measures to improve the health of the communities in the Greater Glasgow and Clyde regions.

 All appointments are made on merit and political activity plays no part in the selection process.
 However, in accordance with the original Nolan recommendations, there is a requirement for appointees’ political activity within the last five years (if there is any to be declared) to be made public.
-Mr Massey has had no political activity in the last five years.
+Ian Lee has not had any political activity in the last five years.